plugin-llms

 import { generateTOCLink } from '@vuepress/plugin-llms' const defaultTOCGetter = (pages, state) => pages.map((page) => generateTOCLink(page, state)).join('\n')

-You can customize it to generate a multi-level TOC by setting a customize function with the
+You can customize it to generate a multi-level TOC by setting a custom function with the

 llmsTxtTemplateGetter